 70. Monitor changes in your life and family situation.

 71. Proactively keep in touch with you.

-74. Strives to drop any agenda of what you “should” or “should not” do and be an exquisite listener.
+74. Strive to drop any agenda of what you “should” or “should not” do and be an exquisite listener.

-75. Provide referrals to other professionals, such as accountants, attorneys, lenders, bookkeepers, coaches, insurance agents, long term care providers, and a host of others.
+75. Provide referrals to other professionals, such as accountants, attorneys, lenders, bookkeepers, coaches, insurance agents, long term care providers, bank trust officers, and a host of others.